-A pre-lodgement meeting was held prior to the lodgement of the applicant on 6 April 2023 where various issues were discussed.
-A summary of the key issues and how they have been addressed by the proposal is outlined below:
+A pre-lodgement meeting was held prior to the lodgement of the application on 6 April 2023 where various issues were discussed.
+A summary of the key issues identified are outlined below:

-- Development classification: It was acknowledged that the predominant classification of a Group Home is a use permitted with consent in the R1 General Residential Zone.
+- Development classification: It was acknowledged that the predominant classification of a Group Home is a use permitted with consent in the R1 - General Residential Zone.
 The applicant was asked to clarify whether the 'Reception / Office / Conference / Consulting Rooms' are ancillary to the Group Home use or separately defined uses.
-It was requested that the applicant consult with Planning Circular PS 13-001.
+It was requested that the applicant consult with Planning Circular PS 13-001 - How to characterise development.
 Operational details of the residents support activities were also requested. - Existing development consent: An existing consent applies to the land, being DA/2019/839 Multi-Residential Housing (5 Dwellings), One (1) into Two (2) Lot Torrens Title Subdivision and One (1) into Five (5) Lot Strata Title Subdivision.
 It is noted the Torrens title subdivision has been completed, and therefore the development consent has been commenced.
 Advice is required with any DA as to the remaining development in terms of a partial surrender of the development consent having regard to the current proposal.